shoppad/mesa-templates/shopify/customer/send-to-hubspot-contact-and-mark-as-opportunity/README.md

 ## Setup
 - To allow this automation access HubSpot, get an API key from your HubSpot installation.
 You will need to be a [HubSpot Super Admin to do this](https://knowledge.hubspot.com/integrations/how-do-i-get-my-hubspot-api-key).
-- Copy and paste your API key as the `hubspot-hapi` Secrets value.
+- Copy and paste your API key as the `hubspot-hapi` Secret value.
-- Enable the automation in the right sidebar and click `Save`.
+- Enable the Automation in the right sidebar and click **Save**.

 ## Different lifecycle stages
 - By default, this automation will mark the contact as an opportunity.
 If you wish to set the contact to a different HubSpot lifecycle stage, go to "Storage" section on the Mesa dashboard, and change the value for the `hubspot-lifecycle-stage` Storage item to a different valid lifecycle stage.